The Project

 Background

-There is a growing amount of research examining the effects of reading, sometimes classified as the empirical or scientific study of literature.
-Many studies have found that reading may have diverse prosocial effects.
-Some studies have shown that …
+There is a growing body of research, sometimes classified as the empirical or scientific study of literature, examining the effects of reading.
+Many studies suggest that reading may have diverse prosocial effects.
+Some have shown that …

 Read more